Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 of choice to thin at port 3000 or over a socket.
 See config/sprinkle/conf/nginx.conf and config/thin.yml in the repo for an example thin config and nginx server stanza.

-### Run the websocket server
+### Run the websocket and magent  server

-For a local development instance, skip this step - just run `./script/server` to get both the app server and websocket server on the right ports.
+For a local development instance, skip this step - just run `./script/server` to get both the app server,  websocket server and magent server on the right ports.

 run `bundle exec ruby ./script/websocket_server` to start the websocket server on port 8080.
-Change the port in config/app_config.yml.
+Change the port in config/app_config.yml. run 'bundle exec magent start --log-path=log/' to start magent. magent has some options, try -h.

 ### Logging in with a sample user